 1/ Most famous leading man

-Both men had huge personalities and were of course shameless hams too and gave us endless moments of joy with their crazy, over the top shenanigans.
-However more importantly both men were also great actors when they needed to be and could inject real gravitas into their larger than life characters when needed such as in “Search for Spock” when Kirk discovers that the Klingons have murdered his son or in “Genesis of the Daleks” where the fourth Doctor is wondering on whether or not he has the right to destroy the Daleks.
+Both men had huge personalities and were shameless hams too.
+More importantly both men were also great actors when they needed to be and could inject real gravitas into their larger than life characters when needed such as in “Search for Spock” when Kirk discovers that the Klingons have murdered his son, or in “Genesis of the Daleks” where the fourth Doctor is wondering on whether or not he has the right to destroy the Daleks.

 2/ Main Heroes Best Friend